Advancing Compost Processing in North Philadelphia Through Sensor-Technology and Varying C:N Ratios

 3. Workshops: Organize two workshops in collaboration with local agricultural organizations to educate farmers and community members about composting and soil health.

 Through the in-network connections of Urban Creators, we will partner with the Philadelphia County Penn State extension office, community organizations, and urban farms to co-host outreach events and disseminate project information effectively.
-Residing in this historically underserved community, Urban Creators has successfully led targeted outreach campaigns by hosting events in accessible locations and promoting them through print, word of mouth, and digital communication across the neighborhood.
+Residing in this community, Urban Creators has successfully led targeted outreach campaigns by hosting events in accessible locations and promoting them through print, word of mouth, and digital communication across the neighborhood.
 These communication channels specifically include social media using Instagram and Linked-In, email newsletters, and community bulletin boards, to promote outreach events and disseminate project details.

 Our educational focus will provide practical knowledge and hands-on training opportunities through on-farm demonstrations, webinars, and workshops to empower farmers and community members to implement composting and soil health practices.
 The Project Leader, Sashti Balasundaram, has previously led the NYC Master Composter program for several years and has taught hundreds of students and adults these themes through an engaging hands-on approach.
 Sashti has also been a speaker and moderator at conferences including the U.S. Composting Council, NYS Organics Summit, and Vermont Organics Recycling Summit.

 We will measure effectiveness of outreach efforts by tracking attendance at events, collecting feedback from participants, and evaluating the uptake of composting and soil health practices among target audiences.
-We expect to reach approximately 100 farmers and community members through these educational sessions, acknowledging potential challenges in engaging historically underserved communities.
+We expect to reach approximately 100 farmers and community members through these educational sessions, acknowledging potential challenges in engaging these communities.
 We plan to foster long-term impact by providing support to farmers and community members, with potential follow-up workshops and access to technical assistance.
 We will also create educational videos that will be uploaded to YouTube allowing the community to learn at their convenience.
 Here is an example from the WeRadiate channel of Research Trends in Community Composting.

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and should not be construed to represent any official USDA or U.S. Government determination or policy.